Protoje

 Frequently Asked Questions

-Some of Protoje's most popular songs include Who Knows, Rasta Love Feat.
+Protoje's most streamed songs include Who Knows, Rasta Love Feat.
 Ky-Mani Marley, Mariposa.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.